The history and the techniques of the spinning of gold thread

 Note on the translation: I wish to stress that the information abstracted relates mainly to the practical aspects of making gold thread for weaving and embroidery.
 Sofus Larsen obtained his information through contemporaneous Italian and French sources.
 Some of his conclusions related to other evidence may need revision in the light of present-day research.
 Karen Finch.

 Note on this presentation: The references have been expanded and updated, 2018, by Philip Sykas, with links to digitised versions where available.
-See endnotes.
+See footnotes.

 - Part I. Sources of study: Literary evidence